-2 Hours A survey of representative choral works from the Renaissance to the present in the Western tradition.
-Students examine choral literature that reflects the influence of world cultures, as well as current sacred scores and an understanding of current appropriate rehearsal demeanor and vocabulary.
+A survey of representative choral works from the Renaissance to the present in the Western tradition.
+Students examine choral literature that reflects the influence of world cultures, as well as current sacred scores and an understanding of current sacred performance practice.
+Students are instructed in the demonstration of the characteristics of an effective conductor.
+Students are instructed in the following areas to ensure their success: 1) score study, 2) non-verbal communication, and 3) appropriate rehearsal demeanor and vocabulary.
+Prerequisite: MU 220 Lecture Min Grade: C Min